Resinchem/Robot-Car-Timer/README.md

 The full version includes WiFi onboarding, a web interface for some settings and over-the-air (OTA) updates for future firmwware releases.

-Please refer to the [wiki](https://github.com/Resinchem/Robot-Car-Timer/wiki) for full information, including installation, setup, options and use of the system.
+Please refer to the [wiki](https://github.com/Resinchem/Robot-Car-Timer/wiki) (coming soon) for full information, including installation, setup, options and use of the system.